MentorFilou/vehicleResources/README.md

 - The meta files are mentioned as them.
 - The audio sfx files are mentioned as their folder.
 - The other audio files are mentioned grouped as '.dat' for every different type of them.
 They are most likely named like you can see in 'examplefiles/stream/audio' with '_amp', '_game' & '_sounds'.
-- The folder structure is just an example.
+- The folder structure and the file names are just examples and could be different.

 ## Use it as a template...
 A good advice might be to have a template folder.
 Therefore just do step 1, but then name it something like '.vehicles', '!exampleveh', '#veh' or '_vehicletemp'.
 (The signs will list this template folder in top of your resources.)
 Now do steps 3 to 6.
 Your template folder is done.
 From now on you just have to copy your tempkate name it as you want and do steps 7 to 12.